PoemOnTyperacer/tampermonkey/README.md

 Embeds your unlagged, adjusted and raw speed results directly into TypeRacer.
 - <a href="https://github.com/PoemOnTyperacer/tampermonkey/raw/master/pacemaker.user.js">Pacemaker</a>:<br>
 Shows the all-time best and your personal best speed on the text you're about to race.
 Lets you enable a "pace caret" that moves at a customizable target speed.
-- <a href="https://github.com/PoemOnTyperacer/tampermonkey/raw/master/smooth_caret.user.js">Smooth caret</a>:<br>
-Smoother animation and customizable appearance for your cursor while typing.<br>
-<em>With "Hide input field" option selected, will automatically scroll texts taller than your screen as you progress (eg. in marathon universe).</em>
 - <b>[QOL]</b> <a href="https://github.com/PoemOnTyperacer/tampermonkey/raw/master/move_countdown.user.js">Drag-and-drop countdown</a>:<br>
 Lets you move the race starting countdown anywhere you like.
 - <b>[QOL]</b> <a href="https://github.com/PoemOnTyperacer/tampermonkey/raw/master/better_profiles.user.js">Better profiles</a>:<br>